yahayakayode/AI-Powered-Chatbot-for-Sustainable-Agriculture/README.md

 # Project Details
 - Programming Language: Python
-- Libraries Used: Gradio, pandas, numpy, among other relevant data processing and interface libraries.
-- Training and Data: The chatbot is powered by an example CSV file containing representative data and customized functions for answering questions.
+- Training and Data: The model was trained with with maize dataset
-- User Interface: Built with Gradio, enabling easy and accessible user interaction.
+- User Interface: Built with Gradio, providing easy access and seamless interaction.
-- Deployment: Compatible with execution in environments like Google Colab and other Python-based platforms.